ssideris/MSc-in-Business-Analytics-AUEB/README.md

 # MSc-in-Business-Analytics-AUEB
-Indicative Assignments completed in "Msc in Business Analytics" of Athens University of Economics &amp; Business.
+Indicative Assignments completed in "MSc in Business Analytics" of Athens University of Economics &amp; Business.